 It is completely excusable if you think that Amazon knowing your order history and Facebook knowing all your friends is “OK”.
-But consider the reality that the government is monitoring nearly everything you do on any network you use all the time.
-And, if they happen to miss something, it is the law (Congressional Acts) that they can simply request the missing information from any networked service you use.
-Add to that the fact that it is now the law that every connection point to a network (Cable, Phone, Cell) can sell your activity history to the highest bidder and we are talking about something altogether different.
+But consider the reality that the corporations are monitoring nearly everything you do on any network you use all the time.
+And, if they happen to miss something, it is the law (Congressional Acts) that the government can simply request the missing information from any networked service you use.
+Add to that the fact that it is now the law that every connection point to a network (Cable, Phone, Cell) can sell your activity history to the highest bidder and we’ve moved way beyond “marketing”.

 Quick Review: What is my IP?

-Write this down: there is only 1 source of information about you other than what you volunteer and it is your assigned Internet Protocol Address (“IP Address”).
+Write this down: there is only 1 source of information about you on the Internet – other than what you volunteer to disclose – and it is your assigned Internet Protocol Address (“IP Address”).
 An IP Address is the “phone number” every device that connects to the Internet is assigned so data can be routed effectively.
 That address is assigned by your Internet Service Provider – that’s right, your Cable Company, Telephone Company, or Cell Phone company.
 Most of us have at least two providers – one for our home entertainment like our Xbox, Apple TV, Tablets, and Desktop Computer – and another for our phone (cellular or land-based).
 These are assigned an IP Address that attaches to you and where you are – they’ve got to send the bill somewhere, right?
 And that’s it.
-That IP Address is tied to your Home Billing address so reliably that there are now databases that correlate the two and they are available to anyone.
+That IP Address is tied to your physical location at all times because your cell phone has geo-tracking embedded in it and your home address is pretty static.

 Everyone can see your IP